thoughtbot/backbone-js-on-rails/book/rails_integration/connecting_rails_and_backbone.md

 houses this resource.
 Collection-level requests will occur at that root URL, and requests relating to instances of this model will be found at `/tasks/:id`.

-NOTE: There is no need to have a one-to-one mapping between Rails models and Backbone models.
+It's important to understand that there is no need to have a one-to-one mapping between Rails models and Backbone models.
 Backbone models instead correspond with RESTful resources.
 Since your Backbone code is in the presentation tier, it's likely that some of your Backbone models may end up providing only a subset of the information present in the Rails models, or they may aggregate information from multiple Rails models into a composite resource.

 In Rails, it's possible to access individual tasks, as well as all tasks (and query all tasks) through the same `Task` model.
 In Backbone, models